CainDev/Small-Collection-of-Random-Scripts/ZombieWrath.com Money Script/readme.md

 - A <b>MAIN</b> Account

 # Setup
+- Make a NEW Userscript for every file.
 - Go to Home.js
 	- Change the Profile on line 28 to your own.
 - Go to Checkpoint.js